top of page

 Sunken Vessels in the Pacific

 Marinas Guardian has partnered with the Major Projects Foundation on a multi-year programme to identify, assess and remediate approximately 60 sunken vessels in the Pacific.
-The numerous naval conflicts during World War 2 left a legacy of sunken vessels, unexploded ordnance, leaking oil and toxic chemicals.
+The numerous naval conflicts during World War 2 left a legacy of sunken vessels, unexploded ordnance, leaking oil and toxic chemicals in the waters of many Pacific nations.
+This crucial work will help to protect the coastal communities most threatened by this issue, and represents a fantastic opportunity to boost the local blue economy by building local capacity in the marine sector.

 wreck.jpg